mgjr-73/cybersecurity-portfolio/SOC-IR/LetsDefend/SOC-Alerts/EventID-316_SOC338_Lumma-Stealer.md

 - Did the user click the link?
 - What happened after the user visited the site?
 - Why was there a ~14-hour gap before endpoint execution?
 - What does the PowerShell command actually do?
+(This is for Tier 2 scope but can be a good follow up post)
 - Does the evidence support the Lumma Stealer hypothesis?

 ## Skills Obtained